AlbertWhite/site-v2.0/src/data/blogs/form.md

 - Manage error message.
 - Adapt the component behaviors with the data from the form library.

-Besides, DOM element can be unstandsood as a Component.
+Besides, DOM element can be understood as a Component.
 Why not create your own DOM component?

 Let's take a look at the example: